Partner with SCI

 "Thanks for calling, Doc..."

 "Hi, David.
-Are you sitting down?
-This will be some difficult news...all four of your biopsy cores were conclusively malignant," he continued.
+I have some difficult news...all four of your biopsy cores were conclusively malignant," he continued.
 "You have Mantle Cell Non-Hodgkin's Lymphoma.
 It's an aggressive cancer.
 You'll need to see an Oncologist from here.
-I can set up whatever you need....."
+I can set up whatever you need.....I'm so sorry."

 If he said anything else, I didn't hear it.
-My mind went into that place where things swirl about - where you hear, but just can't process.
+My mind went into that place where things just swirl - where you hear, but just can't process.
 Only my wife, Linda, was aware of the biopsy - and that was only because I needed someone to drive me home after the procedure.
 I hadn't told our kids or my parents or my staff or anyone else.
-My mind was numb and deeply jumbled, and my world had been decidedly rocked.
-And now, I had to double down, go back into the arrangement room and continue planning someone else's funeral. . .
+My mind was numb and deeply jumbled, and everything in my world just flipped upside-down.
+Suddenly, I realized I had to double down, go back into the arrangement room, and continue planning someone else's funeral. . .

 About 10 days later, I was plainly told by the doctors coordinating my treatment regimen that the prescribed treatment would either work for me or it wouldn't.
 There were no alternatives.
 Diagnosed as Stage IV, I could expect to live, perhaps, up to three years if I declined treatment.
 I didn't like that option.
 At all.
 At 50 years old, with our son and daughter-in-law expecting our first grandchild in just a few weeks and our daughter getting married in only four months, I had a lot to live for.
 But I also had an awful lot on my plate owning and operating a pretty busy funeral home.
 I knew I had some difficult decisions ahead of me.

 Our kids had already completed college and had chosen other career paths.
 The lack of a built-in succession model with the kids had never concerned me before; I had "prepared" - in my own mind, at least - for that eventual retirement glide slope.
-Some day.
+And I was going to start working on that...some day.

 But this wasn't "some day".
-This was right now - and it was 4th & Long with no time outs left and my game clock was ticking fast.
-Suddenly, all the rules of the game changed.
+This was right now - in the moment - and it was 4th & Long with no time-outs left.
+At the same time my game clock was quickly ticking away, all the rules of the game changed.

-Upon learning that a stem cell transplant (if I would even be a candidate for one) may or may not be successful, I knew the most responsible thing I could do was to step aside from ownership.
-I certainly didn't want to create additional turmoil for my wife, my family, my staff or the community who had placed such sacred trust in our firm.
+I was plainly told by the doctors that my options were very limited.
+There was but one option for long-term remission: a complete stem cell transplant.
+And I was told it wasn't very likely I would be a candidate for that.
+And if it turned out I could be a candidate, there was certainly no assurance that it would be successful.
+Facing this reality, I knew the most responsible thing I could do was to step aside from ownership.
+I certainly didn't want to create additional turmoil for my wife, my family, my staff, or the community who had placed such sacred trust in our firm.
 There was just too much at risk for too many.

 Among my greatest convictions in my decision to sell was a deep and abiding concern for the best depth and breadth of experience, knowledge and resources to successfully continue the firm - with well over 100 years of history - into perpetuity.
 My predecessors deserved that.
 The funeral home staff deserved that.
 Our community deserved that.
 And I needed that.